rkuma183/wilsonmar.github.io/_posts/2017-08-29-devsecops-perftest.md

 You will leave the class with a plan for proactive actions presenters learned from experience:

 - Maps to see how various pieces fit together (https://github.com/wilsonmar/oss-perf)
+- A list of specific differences between various options to address needs.
 - Strategies to achieve the mindset change necessary (from ticket-writing police and guards to enablers to build in quality)
 - Ways to manage secrets in test scripts within GitHub using Hashicorp Vault
 - Steps to structure and sequence incremental Agile sprints to deliver value with less pressure and more teamwork